ar0311/AspNetCore.Identity.RavenDB/README.md

 ```
-NOTE: Currently only building against RavenDB 3.5 RC series
+NOTE: Currently only building against RavenDB 3.5 series
-with NET461 and .NETStandard1.6 packages available on Nuget.
+with NET46 and .NETStandard1.3 packages available on Nuget.